How much does it cost to run an electric blanket? Experts reveal how expensive they are – the costs might surprise you

 Even heating your bed up with the electric blanket for two hours before heading to sleep should only cost a couple of pence more.

-And if you struggle with cold temperatures during the nighttime, as mentioned, an electric blanket is far cheaper than the alternatives to keeping warm when in bed.
-And while one of the best-weighted blankets can provide benefits, it can't offer any element of heat.
+If you struggle with cold temperatures during the night, as mentioned, an electric blanket is far cheaper than the alternatives to keeping warm when in bed.
+In terms of electric blankets vs heated throws, the latter is ideal for use around the house and on the sofa, but electric blankets should always be the first choice for a toasty sleep set-up.

 Do electric blankets save money?